Free Walking Tour Berlin

 Getting There:

-• Public transportation: Take the U8 subway line and get off at the Bernauer Strasse station.
+• Public transportation: The U8 subway leads you to the Bernauer Strasse station for your destination.

 Exploring the Memorial: